jim01/WarGame/README.md

+_this was assesment I did for a job position_

 # Welcome to the Game of War!

 This app will run a game of war simulation between a player and the house.
 It will return the cards used and the winner.
 The player's wins will be saved to a leaderboard where you can fetch a list of the top winners.